Links on Android Authority may earn us a commission. Learn more.

 What is 4K HDR?
 Here's everything you need to know.

-If you haven’t been shopping for a new TV in a while, you’re in for a treat.
-TV technology has improved by leaps and bounds in just a few short years.
+If you haven’t been shopping for a new TV in several years, you’re in for a treat.
+TV technology has improved by leaps and bounds.
 Of course, that also means you’ll have to do a little bit of homework before you get around to browsing.
 Here’s everything you need to know about 4K HDR and related TV specs so you can make an informed purchase.

 See also: The best TV deals